 How can you prevent a spill from happening?

-- Keep a copy of your department’s spill procedure in your work area (include contacts, evacuation route, and location of spill response materials)
+- Keep a copy of your department’s spill response procedure in your work area – include contacts, evacuation route, a location of spill response materials

 - Include brief emergency response procedures inside hazardous materials storage rooms and waste accumulation areas